The Hall at Abbey-Cwm-Hir

 The name doesn't promise anything big, and when you see the building for yourself you'll wonder how on earth anybody could've lived in it.
 The Smallest House in the UK is a mere 72 inches across, 122 inches high and 120 inches deep.
 Despite this, there's a bedroom, an open plan living and kitchen area and, as past occupants have proven, enough room for one person or a couple to live fairly comfortably.
 Visit the house for a small fee and see just how tiny it is.

-With chunky walls and a wide moat, Caerphilly’s 13th century castle seems like a posterboy of military-strength buildings.
+With chunky walls and a wide moat, 13th century Caerphilly Castle seems like a posterboy of military-strength buildings.
 However, turn to the southeast corner and you'll spot something odd: a tower that leans more than the Leaning Tower of Pisa (yes, really).
 Wonderfully wonky, the tower defies physics, tilting significantly yet still standing.
 Like a crooked tooth in a handsome smile, we wouldn’t want it any other way!

 Paxton’s Tower, Llanarthney

 Two centuries before it became home to the National Botanic Garden of Wales, the Middleton Hall estate belonged to an eminent Georgian-era politician, William Paxton.
 One of his creations was this slimmed-down castle dedicated to Lord Nelson.
 With panoramic views of the Tywi Valley, it’s a folly with a difference.
 It is triangular in plan, with three doors, three turrets and a hexagonal centre - not to mention a narrow footprint.